ladybug-tools/spider/build-well/README.md

 ## To Do Generally

 * 2017-10-14 ~ How about a logo?
-* 2017-10-14 ~ Add permalinks/ RESTful interaction
+* 2017-10-14 ~ Add permalinks / RESTful interaction
 * 2017-10-14 ~ Decide what to do when distance between external walls is less than twice the minimum perimeter depth
 * 2017-10-14 ~ Organize nice sets of color schemes for the various surface types
 * 2017-10-14 ~ Seamless transitions between shapes: all shapes have three lengths and widths